Micha Lindenstrauss: Judicial career

+State comptroller

-Upon the retirement of State Comptroller, Eliezer Goldberg, Lindenstrauss was the sole contender for the position.
+Upon the retirement of State Comptroller Eliezer Goldberg, Lindenstrauss was the sole contender for the position.
 He was voted as State Comptroller by the Knesset (with 59 voting for, 29 against), a position he assumed in July 2005.

-In May 2006, Lindenstrauss became involved in a highly publicized dispute with Public Service Commissioner, Shmuel Hollander, who maintained Lindenstrauss's annual Comptroller report was unfairly and personally biased toward him, resulting in legal action.
+In May 2006, Lindenstrauss became involved in dispute with Public Service Commissioner, Shmuel Hollander, who maintained Lindenstrauss's annual Comptroller report was unfairly and personally biased toward him, resulting in legal action.

 In April 2011 Lindenstrauss announced an investigation into Benjamin Netanyahu's travel at the expense of private businessmen, mainly American Jews.